Dingyi-Lai/Dingyi-Lai.github.io/_posts/2022-08-12-Prediction-of-Return.md

 - numeric_standard_scaler_mean = True

 ## Cost-Sensitive Learning
 Because we are not only eager to have a high accuracy of prediction, a low expected cost is also desired.
 Even though `Light GBM` performed best in terms of predicting unseen data, I would still want to keep all models to evaluate which one would result in the lowest cost.
 In cost-sensitive learning I derived cost-minimal classification cut-off based on Bayes Decision Theory.
 Then I used empirical thresholding to tune the cut-off.
+After that, I tried the MetaCost algorithm to improve the result.
 To check the calibration, I used calibration curve.
-After that, I tried the MetaCost algorithm to improve the result.
+Other evaluation metrics include accuracy and error cost.
 All things considered, I will choose the final model and cost-sensitive learning method.

 ### Default Threshold = 0.5
 When result is > 0.5, then the obs is classified as return, otherwise is as not return.
 A cost matrix is thus derived and a